Making changes

 Bob chooses to scan the key via a QR code.

-Bob scans the the extended public key that is displayed on the Jade.
+Bob scans the extended public key that is displayed on the Jade.

 Bob makes sure that the key information matches with what is displayed on the Jade.